Fire Pit Height Clearance: Safety Guidelines for Your Backyard

 • Ensure 10 to 15 feet of vertical clearance above your fire pit.
 This goes for tree branches, pergolas, roofs, or any other overhead structures.

-• For covered patios, check that roofing materials are fire-resistant and ventilation is adequate.
+• For covered patios, ensure that roofing components are fireproof and that there is sufficient ventilation.

 Surrounding Clearance